* The Name * The Era * The Club * The People * The Rebellion *

 Entertainment includes the legendary Stonewall Era and Gay singer and

 songwriter Sandy Rapp from New York City and The Hamptons!

-tonight, is the beautiful, timeless and inspiring 'Gay National Anthem' by
+STONEWALL Club, then and now, is the beautiful, timeless and inspiring

-Light foods and beverages are provided complementary by the S.V.A.
+Quality foods and many beverages are provided complementary by the S.V.A.

 For more and updated 411, please call the S.V.A. at (212) 6-27-1969